HarjapGosal/Recognitions_Credentials/README.md

 ### Certificates and Recognitions related to Entrepreneurship, Leadership, Technology <h3>
 * Certificate of completion **Enterneurship: From Business Idea to Action** presented by **King's College, London**.
+* Certificate of Participation Webinar - **Advanced Technology as a part of Start-up in India**.

 ### Certificates and Recognitions related to Artificial Intelligence, NLP <h3>
 * Certificate of participation webinar - **Opportunities and Challenges in AI- (IEEE)**.